 top of page

-• Writer's pictureHeather Moll
+Writer's pictureHeather Moll

 Witch's heart jewelry: Scottish highlands, London society, and indigenous people of North America

 Georgian jewelry was often sentimental, and heart brooches were popular gifts.
 One popular style was an open heart brooch called a witch’s heart.
 The tail of a witch’s heart twists to the right side and is a shape that has been in use since the 15th century.
 Over time, they have symbolized love, loyalty, betrothal, and even protection.
-Tiny metal witch’s hearts were often pinned to baby’s blankets as a charm to ward off evil spirits.
+Tiny metal witch’s hearts were even pinned to baby’s blankets as a charm to ward off evil spirits.

 They gained in popularity in Scotland in through the 17th century when they became known as a Luckenbooth, named for the closed booths in the jewelry quarter near St. Giles Cathedral in Edinburgh where they were initially sold as talismans to protect loved ones.